mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/kerberos/index.md

 ## Create principals

 In order to run Apache ZooKeeper with Kerberos security enabled, a principal needs to be added for every node in the ensemble.
-For example, a three node ensemble with the default service primary (`service.security.kerberos.primary`) of `zookeeper` will require to following principals:
+For example, a three node ensemble with the default service primary (`service.security.kerberos.primary`) of `zookeeper` will require the following principals:
 ```
 zookeeper/zookeeper-0-server.beta-kafka-zookeeper.autoip.dcos.thisdcos.directory@LOCAL
 zookeeper/zookeeper-1-server.beta-kafka-zookeeper.autoip.dcos.thisdcos.directory@LOCAL